-8.6.
-The Prudential Code for Capital Finance in Local Authorities regulates Local Authority borrowing and gives freedom to Councils to borrow, providing they are capable of meeting the revenue costs of borrowing and the borrowing strategy is in keeping with Prudential Indicators and guidelines.
+8.6 The Prudential Code for Capital Finance in Local Authorities regulates Local Authority borrowing and gives freedom to Councils to borrow, providing they are capable of meeting the revenue costs of borrowing and the borrowing strategy is in keeping with Prudential Indicators and guidelines.
 The Council's borrowing strategy and limit is agreed annually, at the February Council meeting when the budget is set, and the strategy is part of the Treasury Management Strategy.

-9. Basis of Preparation and Presentation
+9 Basis of Preparation and Presentation

-- 9.1.
-The Council produces a Statement of Accounts to provide transparency about the Council's finances, to give assurance to stakeholders that public money has been properly accounted for and that the financial standing of the council is on a secure basis. - 9.2.
-The primary statements for 2020/21 are set out on pages 32 to 36 and bring together all the Council's financial statements for the year 2020/21 showing the financial position as at 31st March 2021.
-The statements reflect both revenue and capital elements for the General Fund, including transactions relating to joint operations with other local authorities and health bodies. - 9.3.
-The County Council is the administering authority for the Cumbria Local Government Pension Fund.
-As such, the Fund accounts are included as a disclosure within the Council's accounts.

-- 9.4.
-The Statement of Accounts must provide a 'true and fair' view of the Council's financial position at 31st March 2021 and of its income and expenditure for the 2020/21 financial year.
+- 9.1 The Council produces a Statement of Accounts to provide transparency about the Council's finances, to give assurance to stakeholders that public money has been properly accounted for and that the financial standing of the council is on a secure basis. - 9.2 The primary statements for 2022/23 are set out on pages 36 to 40 and bring together all the Council's financial statements for the year 2022/23 showing the financial position as at 31st March 2023.
+The statements reflect both revenue and capital elements for the General Fund, including transactions relating to joint operations with other local authorities and health bodies. - 9.3 The County Council was the administering authority for the Cumbria Local Government Pension Fund.
+As such, the Fund accounts are included as a disclosure within the Council's accounts. - 9.4 The Statement of Accounts must provide a 'true and fair' view of the Council's financial position at 31st March 2023 and of its income and expenditure for the 2022/23 financial year.
 When preparing the accounts consideration is given to the materiality of information.
-Disclosure of information is made where omitting it could be misleading or inhibit the true and fair view. - 9.5.
-The level of usable cash reserves (£149.835m) are sufficient to ensure that the Council is able to continue to meet the cost of the provision of services over the medium term.
-The services that the Council delivers will continue to be delivered by the public sector going forward, therefore the accounts are prepared on a 'going-concern' basis. - 9.6.
-As part of the development of the Statement of Accounts each year the content is reviewed for applicability and materiality.
+Disclosure of information is made where omitting it could be misleading or inhibit the true and fair view.

+- 9.5 The level of usable cash reserves (£102.638m) are sufficient to ensure that the Council is able to continue to meet the cost of the provision of services over the medium term. - 9.6 The accounts are prepared on a 'going-concern' basis which assumes that services will continue to be delivered by the public sector.
+As stated in para 1.3 Local Government reorganisation means that the services that the Council did deliver are now delivered by the two new unitary councils and Cumbria Fire and Rescue Service from 1st April 2023. - 9.7 As part of the development of the Statement of Accounts each year the content is reviewed for applicability and materiality.
 The aim being to 'declutter' the Accounts by only including relevant and material accounting policies and disclosure notes.
-The Council's materiality level is in the region of £13m and hence any notes to the accounts below this value that are not statutorily required and where the Council's feels it is not required to aid understanding, have been excluded.
+The Council's materiality level is in the region of £12.5m and hence any notes to the Accounts below this value that are not statutorily required and where the Council feels it is not required to aid understanding, have been excluded.